 National Museums NI Headquarters, Cultra, BT18 0EU

-- Assist with filing and shelving of sound items after cataloguing.
+- Assist with the filing and shelving of sound items after cataloguing.

 Your skills and experience:

-Able to commit to at least one day a week, 10am-4pm (Monday-Friday) for a six month period.
+You must be able to commit to at least one day a week, 10am-4pm (Monday-Friday) for a six month period.

 - Learn about National Museums NI’s sound archive and the work to conserve this material.

 - Gain skills and experience in cataloguing, documentation and archiving.